-- If Purge Session Content property is set to None, then change to Static Mime Types.
-Request and response content of images, video and other static resources will be purged, but dynamic content meaningful for performance analysis will be stored.
+- Static Mime Types: (Default) Request and response content (headers and bodies) of images, video, and other static resources are purged.
+Dynamic content meaningful for performance analysis will be stored.

 Querying purged session content